Nathaniel

 I’m committed to finding more just ways of cohabiting the world with the nonhumans who make our collective lives possible.

-A central goal of my work involves identifying structures and logics of isolation that are responsible for producing human and nonhuman suffering, and then developing modes of being premised upon reciprocity, interdependence, and multispecies justice.
+A central goal of my work involves understanding how different structures and logics harm human and nonhuman communities.
+To address this, I develop modes of being premised upon reciprocity, interdependence, care and multispecies justice.

 The following questions guide my endeavors: